Luctum/Projet2PDL_OpenFoodFact/README.md

 Current dependencies:
 - OpenCSV
 - Gson
+- Jackson
+- Junit
+- okhttp3
 - mongo-java-driver

 ## Configuration

 Edit the config.json file at the root of the project.
+Multiple example config.json files are at the root in order to quickly test the program.

 ### General configuration

-filedToSearch : The name of the field where to search in the openfoodfact database. (eg: "code".)
+filedToSearch : The name of the field where to search in the openfoodfact database. (supported: "code".)

-searchWords : Array of keywords to search. (eg: ['coca cola', "fanta"])
+searchWords : Array of keywords to search. (eg: ['coca cola', 'fanta'])

-(filters : WIP)

 ### Provider configuration